EmmArrGee/UIBK-ParProg-BenchmarkSummaryTool/README.md

 Copy the tool into any directory on your machine.
 It seems reasonable to include it within the root directory of your project.
 A sample file structure is given further down in the section *Tool usage*.

-To run the tool a function Python 3 installation is required.
+To run the tool a functional Python 3 installation is required.
 Install dependencies specified in [requirements.txt](requirements.txt) either by executing the provided setup script ([setup.sh](setup.sh)) or by manually running `python3 -m pip install -r requirements.txt`.

 *NOTE:* The provided setup script creates a virtual environment before installing Python dependencies.
 Ensure to have this virtual environment active before executing the tool by running `source ./venv/bin/activate`.